Verifoxx-LTD/verifoxx-morello-compartment-framework/README.md

 - example_usage/    : Files to implement the example compartment API and example service callback API that exercise the framework
 - main.cpp	: Example main() which parses command args, loads the compartment library and calls into the example compartment API for demo purposes
 - *cmake*   : Build files

-### Architecture, Design and Operational Details

-Please refer to the [Architecture and Design PDF](./Verifoxx-Morello-Compartment-Framework-Architecture-and-Design.pdf)

-### How to use with your own APIs

-TO DO